Bad Policy, Inept Performance: TennCare’s Management Track Record

 - Tennessee’s unusual degree of difficulty reliably performing essential administrative functions;

-- Tennessee’s unwillingness or inability to respect the due process rights of applicants and enrollees; and
+- Tennessee’s unwillingness to respect the due process rights of applicants and enrollees; and

-- Tennessee’s erection of eligibility barriers that suppress enrollment, especially among people with disabilities.
+- Tennessee’s erection of eligibility barriers to enrollment, especially for people with disabilities.

 The Affordable Care Act required all states to update their automated eligibility systems by October 2013 in order to implement new eligibility rules and procedures.
 The federal government funded 90% of the costs of developing new IT systems to meet the law’s requirements.
 Tennessee was one of a number of states whose systems were not ready by the deadline.
-Other states collaborated with CMS to develop work-arounds that would accommodate applicants and enrollees until their new systems came online.
+Other states collaborated with the federal Centers for Medicaid and Medicaid Services (CMS) to develop work-arounds that would accommodate applicants and enrollees until their new systems came online.

 In 2013, Tennessee assured CMS that its TennCare Eligibility Determination System (TEDS) would be operational in 2014.
-CMS approved a temporary “mitigation plan” to try to lessen the harms to applicants and enrollees until TEDS came online.
+CMS put in place a temporary “mitigation plan” to try to lessen the harms to applicants and enrollees until TEDS came online.
 CMS tried in vain to get the state to take steps to comply with federal eligibility and enrollment rules, steps that were immediately available without waiting for TEDS’ completion.
 In a June 2014 letter, CMS warned that Tennessee was not meeting several “critical success factors” for the implementation of eligibility and processing changes to Medicaid.
 CMS noted that it had asked the State to implement several additional mitigation options, including creating an “in-state mitigation plan that would allow people to apply for coverage … directly to the Tennessee Medicaid agency,” as required by federal law, but the state refused.
-CMS further reiterated that the exclusive use of the Federal Exchange by Tennessee to process nearly all applications “was approved as a short-term measure, not a long-term solution.”
+CMS warned that TN’s use of the Federal Exchange to process nearly all applications “was approved as a short-term measure, not a long-term solution.”
 Id. at 3.
-The State could have created a manual in-person process to accept and process applications when TEDS was determined to not be operational, but it chose instead to not do so.
-The plan had to be extended and modified as the state continued to stumble, and the state’s “temporary” use of the Federal Exchange extended to more than five years.
+Like other states, TN could have created a manual in-person process to accept and process applications when TEDS was not ready.
+But TN refused to do so, and its “temporary” use of the Federal Exchange extended to more than five years.

 In 2015, the state terminated its contract with the original TEDS developer, and auditors hired by the state found that Tennessee officials were incapable of drafting a new request for proposals.
 With federal assistance, a new developer was hired.
-It was not until March 2019, long after every other state had updated their eligibility systems, that TEDS finally came online.
+CMS updated the mitigation plan, which remained in place until 2019, long after every other state had updated their eligibility systems, when TEDS finally came online.
 At that point, the original price of $38 million had ballooned to over $400 million, more than twice the amount spent by any other state.
 Federal taxpayers were saddled with 90% of the cost.